 The rocks give us an unrivalled insight to an exciting time in the life of our planet and you don’t have to be a trained scientist to appreciate it.
 With a little help, anyone can decipher the evidence and look back to lost worlds filled with exotic creatures.
 It’s this incredible geological history that resulted in the designation of the Jurassic Coast World Heritage Site in 2001.

-Explore the highlights of this spectacular stretch of coastline – including where to visit, stay, eat and walk – with our guide to the Jurassic Coast.
+Explore the highlights of this spectacular stretch of coastline – including where to visit, stay, eat and walk – with our expert travel guide to the Jurassic Coast.

 What is the Jurassic Coast?

 The Jurassic Coast is a fossil-hunter’s paradise, a delight for wildlife enthusiasts, and a geomorphologist’s wonderland of outstanding scenery where you can see coastal features evolving.
 Add to this pretty villages, industrial heritage, charming hotels and award-winning pubs and you could say the Jurassic Coast has it all.